mattfreed/IDD-Fa18-Lab1/README.md

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**

-    Yes, the LED varries its birghtness depending on the position of the potentiameter (due to the change in resistance)
+    Yes, the LED varries its brightness depending on the position of the potentiameter (due to the change in resistance)

 ## Part E. Fade an LED using Arduino